litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Implement PRs

 - [x] Correctly apply `reversion` commits from github.com/daniel-lewis-ab/litegraph.js without borking git history

+## Modularization Step (0.6)

+- [ ] Remove IIFE

+- [ ] Set imports and exports and window.* are present/shunted.

+- [ ] Split litegraph.js into class files

+## ES6 Class Step (0.7)

+- [ ] Enable ES6 classes in LiteGraph

+- [ ] Notify migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu

+- [ ] Automated class conversion using lebab

+- [ ] Manual class conversion and movement of methods and properties into classes

+- [ ] node/Math.js and length bug fixes

+- [ ] Migration of getters and setters to ES6 form

+## Debugger and Test Step (0.8)

+- [ ] Implement a Debug class, such that method calls are to be Condition Chained on level/target

+- [ ] Replace all commented out debug calls with Condition Chained method calls on the Debug class

+- [ ] Establish tests for code functionality using browser hooks and visible indications

 ## Make decision on PRs